-It’s that time of year when the garden is booming with fat beans ripe for the pickin’.
-But what’s this?
+It’s that time of year when the garden is booming with fat beans ripe for the picking, but what’s this?
 Your lovely legumes seem to be afflicted with borer pests in the beans.
-This problem may evidence itself as holes in the pods from bean pod borers or generally weakened plants with caverns carved into the stems, resulting from other bean stem borers.
+This problem may present itself as holes in the pods from bean pod borers or generally weakened plants with caverns carved into the stems, resulting from other bean stem borers.

 Borer Pests in Beans

 Bean pod borers such as the lima bean vine borer, also known as the legume pod borer, is a member of the Lepidoptera family.
 These destructive pests begin their rampage as larvae or grub-like caterpillars, which eventually morph into tiny moths.
-Lima bean borers may be found throughout the United States, but most commonly along the coastal plane from Delaware and Maryland and south to Florida and west to Alabama.
-These larvae are about 7/8 inch long, bluish green with a pink tinge to the backside and a yellowish brown plate behind the dark head.
+Lima bean borers may be found throughout the United States, but most commonly along the coastal plane from Delaware and Maryland, south to Florida, and west to Alabama.
+These larvae are about 7/8 inch (2 cm.) long, bluish green with a pink tinge to the backside and a yellowish brown plate behind the dark head.

 Yet another marauder is called the cornstalk borer.
-Aptly named, the moth leaves the corn fields when they begin to dry and enter fields of peas and beans.
-They then lay their eggs at the base of the bean plants, which rapidly hatch into small caterpillars with green, blue or brown bands around each segmented body.
-These bean stem borers then enter the plant’s stalk at the base and tunnel up and down with a resulting withering, stunting and eventual death of the plant.
+Aptly named, the moth leaves the corn fields when they begin to dry and enters fields of peas and beans.
+They then lay their eggs at the base of the bean plants, which rapidly hatch into small caterpillars with green, blue, or brown bands around each segmented body.
+These bean stem borers then enter the plant’s stalk at the base and tunnel up and down with a resulting withering, stunting, and eventual death of the plant.

 How to Treat Borers in Beans

 One solution for bean borer control is to handpick or snip the caterpillars with shears.
-Additionally, natural predators of these borer pests may attack the eggs and larvae; among these are parasites and Bacillus thuringiensis and spinosad.
+Additionally, natural predators of these borer pests may attack the eggs and larvae; among these are parasites, Bacillus thuringiensis, and spinosad.